maximemulder/clam/README.md

 # What is this ?

 This is  Clam !
-A small statically typed functional language with many interesting type features.
+A small statically typed functional programming language with many classic but interesting type features.

-I developped this interpreter while my master's thesis was being evaluated.
-I made it to learn OCaml, practice functional programming, and apply some of the knowledge I gained about types and type theory.

-# Examples
+# Example

-A Clam program is a sequence of type definitions (declared with `type`) and expression definitions (declared with `def`).
+A Clam program is a sequence of type and expression definitions, declared respectively with the keywords `type` and `def`.
 The order of these definitions is unimportant.

 When a program is executed, the `main` expression definition is evaluated.

-Printing can be done through the `print` function, which can be chained with other expressions in a block.
+Printing is done through the (impure) `print` function, which can be chained with other expressions using a semicolon.

 ```
 def fibonacci: (Int) -> Int = (n) ->